michelleangelaa/ReQ/README.md

-# ReQ - Rewuest & Recommendation
+# ReQ - Request & Recommendation
 An application that provides users with recommendation on daily needs.